 I firmly believe that we can take big strides in the direction of reducing traffic fatalities.

-If driver distraction continues to increase as technology improves--and increasing connectivity with the Internet of Things makes it very likely motorists will only get more preoccupied over time--then there's a few possible paths to deal with it:
+If driver distraction continues to increase as technology improves--and increasing connectivity with the Internet of Things makes it very likely motorists will only get more preoccupied over time--then there are a few possible paths to deal with it:

 - Disable the cell phones.
 There's no telling what the next 30 years could bring, right?
 If road safety really becomes a major priority--to the point where, say, it takes statutory priority over one's right to communicate in a dangerous fashion--it wouldn't be impossible for a car and a phone to communicate in a way that keeps the two from being active at the same time.
 If your phone is on, it has to be powered down or put on standby before your car will start.
 That's kind of a science fiction answer to a contemporary problem, but we already have the tech to make it happen; nothing has to hover or speak Klingon to get the job done.
 It would probably present some legal hurdles with the same political elements that loudly protest the regulation of texting and driving, though.
 Let's put a pin in it and look at other options.

 - If enforcement is so difficult, increase education.
-Less rhetorical than number one, yes, but unlikely to make significantly more impact.
-If politely suggesting that someone's own life is worth saving doesn't reach them, loudly browbeating them with the same information probably won't significantly increase their receptiveness.
-Increasing outreach with more websites and posters and injunctions not to do harm might have slim success, but I think you'd be hard-pressed to find someone who genuinely believes he's as safe a driver when distracted as he is when focused.
+Less rhetorical than number one, yes, but unlikely to make more significant impacts.
+If politely suggesting that someone's own life is worth saving doesn't reach them, loudly browbeating them with the same information probably won't make them more receptive to the message.
+Increasing the amount of outreach via more websites, posters, and injunctions would not cause any harm and might have slim success.
+However, I think you'd be hard-pressed to find someone who genuinely believes they are as safe of a driver when distracted as when they are focused.
 Be it indifference or genuine technology addiction, the urge just overwhelms good sense.

 - Like Vision Zero, place more of the burden at the administrative level.
 Superficially, this seems okay.
 If a government can't legally stop its citizens from willfully self-destructing (thanks, Constitution), it can try to modify the playing field to remove some risk.
 Consider child-proofing a house; no amount of careful explanation would keep a curious and energetic toddler from haphazardly running through its rooms, so parents add cabinet locks and outlet covers, and put padding on exposed corners.
 I credit driving-age citizenry with more sense than excitable neo-humans, sure, but the parallels are pretty clear.